perfanalytics/pose2sim/README.md

 > _**Calculate calibration parameters with a checkerboard, with measurements on the scene, or automatically with detected keypoints.**_\
 > Take heart, it is not that complicated once you get the hang of it!

+  > [!TIP]
-  > *N.B.:* Try the calibration tool on the Demo by changing `calibration_type` to `calculate` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml).\
+  > Try the calibration tool on the Demo by changing `calibration_type` to `calculate` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml).\
   For the sake of practicality, there are voluntarily few board images for intrinsic calibration, and few points to click for extrinsic calibration.
 In spite of this, your reprojection error should be under 1-2 cm, which [does not hinder the quality of kinematic results in practice](https://www.mdpi.com/1424-8220/21/19/6530/htm#:~:text=Angle%20results%20were,Table%203).).

   - **Calculate intrinsic parameters with a checkerboard:**

+    > [!NOTE]
-    > *N.B.:* _Intrinsic parameters:_ camera properties (focal length, optical center, distortion), usually need to be calculated only once in their lifetime.
-In theory, cameras with same model and same settings will have identical intrinsic parameters.\
+    > _Intrinsic parameters:_ camera properties (focal length, optical center, distortion), usually need to be calculated only once in their lifetime.
+In theory, cameras with same model and same settings will have identical intrinsic parameters.

+    > [!TIP]
-    > *N.B.:* If you already calculated intrinsic parameters earlier, you can skip this step by setting `overwrite_intrinsics` to false.
+    > If you already calculated intrinsic parameters earlier, you can skip this step by setting `overwrite_intrinsics` to false.

     - For each camera, film a checkerboard or a charucoboard.
 Either the board or the camera can be moved.
     - Create a folder for each camera in your `Calibration\intrinsics` folder and copy your images or videos in them.